-It really does not matter how many numbers are there.
+It really does not matter how many numbers there are.
 If there is only multiplication taking place and then there is 0, the result will be 0.
 For example, = 459 × 9 × 0 × 5 = 0.

-It does not matter the numbers of operations happening.
-If there is only multiplication taking place and then there is 0, the result will be simply a 0.
+It does not matter the number of operations happening.
+If there is only multiplication taking place and there is 0, the result will be simply a 0.
 For example, 459 + 7 - 6 × 0 = 0.